gem/oq-engine/doc/engine/What's-new.md

   ```
   hazard_curves_file = <path-to-file-hazard-curve.xml>
   ```
-  This already works if you use the `--lite` version of the classical calculators.
+  This already works if you use the `--lite` version of the classical calculators (classical_risk/classical_damage/classical_bcr).

 3. OpenQuake 1.7 supports officially the format NRML 0.5 for all risk models.
 In OpenQuake 1.5 it was supported in a limited and experimental way